lmfit/uncertainties/doc/numpy_guide.rst

 2. **generalizations** of multiple NumPy functions so that they also work with arrays that contain numbers with uncertainties.

-While :ref:`basic operations on arrays <simple_array_use>` that contain numbers with uncertainties can be performed without it, the :mod:`unumpy` package is useful for more advanced uses.

 Operations on arrays (including their cosine, etc.)  can thus be performed transparently.